 The G-SIB buffer applies to those institutions included on the list of G-SIBs, which is updated annually by the Financial Stability Board (the FSB).
-The Bank has been excluded from this list with effect from 1st January, 2017 and so, unless otherwise indicated by the FSB (or the Bank of Spain) in the future, it will no longer be required to maintain a G-SIB buffer.
+The Bank was excluded from this list with effect from 1st January, 2017 and so, unless otherwise indicated by the FSB (or the Bank of Spain) in the future, it will no longer be required to maintain a G-SIB buffer.

-The Bank of Spain announced on 24th November, 2017 that the Bank continues to be considered a D-SIB and is required to maintain a fully-loaded D-SIB buffer of a CET1 capital ratio of 0.75 per cent. on a consolidated basis.
-The D-SIB buffer is being phased-in from 1st January, 2016 to 1st January, 2019, with the result that the D-SIB buffer applicable to the Bank for 2018 is a CET1 capital ratio of 0.5625 per cent. on a consolidated basis.
+The Bank of Spain announced on 21st November, 2018 that the Bank continues to be considered a D-SIB and is required to maintain a fully-loaded D-SIB buffer of a CET1 capital ratio of 0.75 per cent. on a consolidated basis.

 The Bank of Spain agreed in December 2015 to set the countercyclical capital buffer applicable to credit exposures in Spain at 0 per cent. from 1st January, 2016.
 This percentage is revised each quarter.
-The Bank of Spain agreed on 7th June, 2018 to maintain the countercyclical capital buffer at 0 per cent. for the third quarter of 2018.
+The Bank of Spain agreed in December, 2018 to maintain the countercyclical capital buffer at 0 per cent. for the first quarter of 2019.
+As at the date of this Prospectus, the countercyclical capital buffer applicable to the Group stands at 0.01 per cent. and relates to the Group's exposures in other jurisdictions.

 The Bank of Spain has greater discretion in relation to the determination of institution-specific countercyclical buffer, the buffer for D-SIBs and the systemic risk buffer.
-With the entry into force of the SSM on 4th November, 2014, the European Central Bank (the ECB) has the ability to provide certain recommendations in this respect.
+With the entry into force of the SSM on 4th November, 2014, the European Central Bank (the ECB) has the ability to provide certain recommendations in this respect and potentially increase such buffers.